abcnews/dailygraphics/Documentation.md

 > Default: `4x3` on mobile, `16x9` otherwise

 Specify a custom aspect ratio.
 The graphic is responsive and resizable and will retain this ratio.

-**colors**
-> Default: `blue, red, yellow, orange, teal`

-Comma separated list of colors for each line. e.g. "red, blue, green, yellow".
-You can also specify the colors as RGB hex values (see http://www.colorpicker.com/) preceded with `#`.

 **interpolate**
 > Default: `monotone`